Mohamed Mallahi: Utrecht

-Mallahi played for USV Elinkwijk before joining the FC Utrecht youth academy at age 11.
-He made his debut for the reserve team Jong FC Utrecht on 24 November 2017 in the 4–2 loss to Almere City in the Eerste Divisie, after coming on for Nick Venema in the 73rd minute.
-He scored his first goal in professional football on 23 December 2017 in the match against Fortuna Sittard.
+He made his debut for the reserve team Jong FC Utrecht on 24 November 2017 in a 4–2 loss to Almere City in the Eerste Divisie, after coming on for Nick Venema in the 73rd minute.
+He scored his first goal in professional football on 23 December 2017 in a match against Fortuna Sittard.
+On 13 March 2018, his contract was renegotiated and extended until 2022, with technical director Jordy Zuidam expressing his confidence in Mallahi's potential, as well as emphasising that the club had high hopes for his future development.
+On 30 March 2018, he put in a man of the match performance in a 3–1 win over Jong AZ, despite Nick Venema scoring a hat-trick.

 As of the 2018–19 season, Mallahi was officially promoted from the youth academy to Jong FC Utrecht.
-On 27 September 2018, Mallahi was on the bench of FC Utrecht for the KNVB Cup match against MVV Maastricht.
+On 27 September 2018, Mallahi was on the bench of FC Utrecht for the KNVB Cup match against MVV.
 Head coach Dick Advocaat did not substitute him on during the match.